 One of the most significant aspects of you Overpass profile is listing your work history.
 This lets potential employers know the industries and roles you're comfortable with.

 Think of this section as a resume, but only for a certain type of work.
-Since Overpass is focused on outbound, phone sales campaigns, you should only list jobs and positions which are relevant to outbound sales.
+Since Overpass is focused on remote phone sales, you should only list jobs and positions which are relevant to outbound sales.
 Examples of relevant jobs include:

 Other positions in which you spent a majority of your day making outbound calls are generally relevant and should be added.
 On the other hand, jobs in which you mostly received calls, such as reception work or technical support, should not be included.
 You also don't need to include any retail or service work.
 Of course, all professional experience is valuable, but for these specialized positions our clients are focused only on the most relevant details.